coq/coq/doc/sphinx/proofs/creating-tactics/index.rst

 - `Mtac2 <https://github.com/Mtac2/Mtac2>`_ is an external plugin
   which provides another typed tactic language.
-While Ltac2 belongs to the ML language family, Mtac2 reuses the language of Coq itself as the language to build Coq tactics.
+While Ltac2 belongs to the ML language family, Mtac2 reuses the language of Rocq itself as the language to build Rocq tactics.

-- `Coq-Elpi <https://github.com/LPCIC/coq-elpi>`_ is an external plugin which provides an extension language based on λProlog, a programming language well suited to write code which manipulates syntax trees with binders such as Coq terms.
+- `Coq-Elpi <https://github.com/LPCIC/coq-elpi>`_ is an external plugin which provides an extension language based on λProlog, a programming language well suited to write code which manipulates syntax trees with binders such as Rocq terms.
   Elpi provides an extensive set of APIs to create commands (i.e. script the vernacular language) and tactics.

-- The most traditional way of building new complex tactics is to write a Coq plugin in OCaml.
+- The most traditional way of building new complex tactics is to write a Rocq plugin in OCaml.
 Beware that this requires much more effort.
-Furthermore, Coq's OCaml API can change from release to release without backward compatibility support, which can cause a significant ongoing maintenance burden.
+Furthermore, Rocq's OCaml API can change from release to release without backward compatibility support, which can cause a significant ongoing maintenance burden.
-  A tutorial for writing Coq plugins is available in the Coq repository in `doc/plugin_tutorial
+  A tutorial for writing Rocq plugins is available in the Rocq repository in `doc/plugin_tutorial
   <https://github.com/coq/coq/tree/master/doc/plugin_tutorial>`_.